Web Application Security: Best Practices to stop Threats

 High cost of acting late

 Once a company undergoes a web application attack, it needs to scramble to prevent any more attacks or losses.
 The first thing they need to do is to fix the vulnerability.
 And fixing vulnerabilities can be an expensive affair.
 You might have to rewrite huge parts of code again or get back to the drawing board to build a secure infrastructure for the web app.
 Then there are other expenses such as lawsuits from stakeholders.
-A report suggests that the average cost of a cyber attack is $1.1 million.
+Recent research suggests that the average cost of a cyber attack is $4.35 million.
 And it’s easily fathomable given how destructive web application attacks can be.

 Being penalized by monitoring agencies